Atomas: Hierarchical Alignment on Molecule-Text for Unified Molecule Understanding and Generation: EXPERIMENTS

 \section{EXPERIMENTS}

 In this section, we present the quantitative and qualitative results of Atomas.
-The experiment is set to evaluate the effectiveness of Atomas in three aspects: (1) improving the alignment efficiency of \textbf{retrieval tasks}, (2) enhancing the generation capability of \textbf{generation tasks}, and (3) evaluating the \textbf{effectiveness of each module in Atomas}.
+The experiment is set to evaluate the effectiveness of Atomas in four aspects: (1) improving the efficiency of \textbf{retrieval and property prediction tasks}, (2) enhancing the generation capability of \textbf{generation tasks}, (3) evaluating the \textbf{effectiveness of each module}, (4) chemical \textbf{significance and scalability}.